 Handling the administration of the estate can be overwhelming.
 This is particularly true when the decedent or the surviving spouse received Medical Assistance benefits.
 There may be unresolved issues pertaining to Medical Assistance liens, elective share claims, and estate recovery claims.
 Because of our knowledge of the Medical Assistance laws, we can also assist you in these matters.

-Your Family Guardian attorneys in Minnesota are available to answer your questions regarding the estate administration process.
+Your Family Guardian, LLC attorneys in Minnesota are available to answer your questions regarding the estate administration process.
 Contact them at 612-710-2009.
 They represent clients throughout the Minneapolis-St. Paul metropolitan area including Edina, Plymouth, Bloomington, and St. Louis Park, Minnesota.